gilzow/ezsql/readme.txt

 1. This is a screenshot of the Plugin Settings and the Admin Menu with some example reports.

 == Changelog ==

+= 3.10.19 =
+* Fixed table header row that contains column names.
+* Added an SQL Reports widget for the sidebar and footer area.
+* Added support for multiple queries on one report.

 = 3.08.03 =
 * Improved the compatibility and reliability of the restore process.